 Anderson Kick Starts Field Study Fund

 A generous contribution from retired School of Economics faculty member and EES founding Undergraduate Coordinator and Instructor Mark Anderson and his spouse Lorraine Ostergren has helped launch the EES Field Study Fund.
-Anderson and Ostergren have generously offered to match every donation — dollar for dollar — that comes to UMaine in support of the Field Study Fund.
+Anderson and Ostergren have generously offered to match every donation — up to $5,000 — that comes to UMaine in support of the Field Study Fund.

 This new scholarship will be used to help students in-need participate in EES 217: Field Problems in EES, a required course for EES students that provides hands-on, policy-relevant research in a field setting.
 Though cost-effective, the course fee can be a challenge for many students.